yyang44/entering_auto_insurance/README.md

 In this example, this customer has 3 out of 5 scores.
 So he is in a mid-risky range.

-One important and major goal here is finding these specific selected features in building a reasonable and valid scoring system for classifying customers.
+One critical and major goal here is finding these specific selected features in building a reasonable and valid scoring system for classifying customers.

 ## Important Features